 Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Required (Y/N) Cleaning, sanitizing, disinfecting, and ventilating learning spaces, surfaces, and any other areas used by students (i.e., restrooms, drinking fountains, hallways, and transportation) service.
-Cleaning standards an shared with these vendors.
+Cleaning standards and shared with these vendors.
 This each run.
-Frequently touched surfaces are be cleaned at least daily.
-Nursing suites will be cleaned as Student desks will be disinfected.
-Restrooms will be cleaned frequenterior doors will be left open to touching of door handles.
-In addition to the cleaning condinaterials will be available for of school day.
-Sharing of equipment such as a be limited to fullest extent feasily before and after using any share should be cleaned before and a computer equipment, all studer individual iPad for use, and studiaptop provided to them by the standard cleaning protocols will not high touch, such as bookcard directed to alter this practice by Students should not be required school furniture or equipment. d at least daily. uently throughout the school day.
-In fullest extent possible to eliminate of the staff to use throughout the staff to use the staff to use throughout t Business Manager & Building Administrator Cleaning supplies that meet the identified requirements.
+Frequently touched surfaces and be cleaned at least daily.
+Nursing suites will be cleaned at Student desks will be disinfected.
+Restrooms will be cleaned frequent interior doors will be left open to touching of door handles.
+In addition to the cleaning condumaterials will be available for oth school day.
+Sharing of equipment such as keep limited to fullest extent feasible before and after using any share should be cleaned before and at computer equipment, all student individual iPad for use, and stud laptop provided to them by the Eep Standard cleaning protocols will not high touch, such as bookcast directed to alter this practice by Students should not be present Students should not be required school furniture or equipment. d at least daily. ently throughout the school day. fullest extent possible to eliminate ucted by custodial staff, cleaning her staff to use throughout the eyboards, tools, or art supplies will le.
+Users will clean their hands ed equipment.
+Shared equipment fiter use.
+To reduce shared is in grades K-4 will have an ents in grades 5-12 will have a District. be used to clean surfaces that are les, carpets or floors, unless health authorities. when disinfectants are used. to participate in disinfecting of Business Manager & Building Administrator Cleaning supplies that meet the identified requirements.
 N

-Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Required (Y/N) Other cleaning, sanitizing, disinfecting, and ventilation practices CDC, EPA and OSHA requirem Custodial staff have been trained provide regular refresher training District HVAC systems have be Society of Heating, Refrigerating (ASHRAE) and International Meter for the exchange of outside air at the Unless otherwise designated, we ensure efficiency of this process windows will be opened, i.e., if of the District will monitor operation as needed in cleaning, sanitizing Hand sanitizer will be available where sinks are not available.
-If someone in the building developositive for Covid-19: the building does not not not building does not not not building does not not grown/area and wait as a disinfect.
+Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Required (Y/N) Other cleaning, sanitizing, disinfecting, and ventilation practices CDC, EPA and OSHA requirem Custodial staff have been trained provide regular refresher training District HVAC systems have be Society of Heating, Refrigerating (ASHRAE) and International Measure for the exchange of outside air at Unless otherwise designated, we ensure efficiency of this process windows will be opened, i.e., if of the District will monitor operation as needed in cleaning, sanitizing Hand sanitizer will be available where sinks are not available.
+If someone in the building dever positive for Covid-19: the building does not not be undered and wait as a disinfect.
 Wait at least 2 disinfecting.
-If not feasily seven days have passed affected area, cleaning If entire class/cohort is affected. ed in proper cleaning protocols and g. en balanced to meet American g and Air Conditioning Engineers echanical Code (IMC) requirements and ventilation. rindows should remain closed to s.
-There may be situations in which directed by the health authorities. onal guidance and adjust practices g, disinfecting, and ventilation. in common areas and classrooms lops Covid-19 symptoms, or tests eed to be evacuated is sent home, close off the ong as possible to clean and the hours before cleaning and one, wait as long as possible.
-If it is since the individual was in the Business Manager N/A Y
+If not feasily seven days have passed affected area, cleaning If entire class/cohort is d in proper cleaning protocols and g. en balanced to meet American g and Air Conditioning Engineers echanical Code (IMC) requirements and ventilation. indows should remain closed to s.
+There may be situations in which directed by the health authorities. and guidance and adjust practices g, disinfecting, and ventilation. in common areas and classrooms ops Covid-19 symptoms, or tests eed to be evacuated is sent home, close off the ong as possible to clean and the hours before cleaning and ole, wait as long as possible.
+If d since the individual was in the Business Manager N/A Y